AqwamCreates/DataPredict/docs/API/Models/ReinforcementLearningActorCriticNeuralNetworkBaseModel.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-ReinforcementLearningActorCriticNeuralNetworkBaseModel.new(maxNumberOfEpisodes: integer, epsilon: number, epsilonDecayFactor: number, discountFactor: number): ModelObject
+ReinforcementLearningActorCriticNeuralNetworkBaseModel.new(numberOfReinforcementsPerEpisode: integer, epsilon: number, epsilonDecayFactor: number, discountFactor: number): ModelObject
 ```

 #### Parameters:

-* maxNumberOfEpisodes: The number of episodes to decay the epsilon value.
+* numberOfReinforcementsPerEpisode: The number of reinforcements to decay the epsilon value.
+It will be also used for actor and critic loss calculations.

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
 The value must be set between 0 and 1.